-Trips abroad can be expensive (worth it), but why make it more expensive than it needs to be?
-Some banks, credit unions and credit cards offer ATM cards that don't have any international fees and some charge CRAZY fees just to access your cash (which would you rather have?)!
+Trips abroad can be expensive (but worth it), but why make it more expensive than it needs to be?
+Some banks, credit unions and credit cards offer ATM cards that don't have any international fees and some charge CRAZY fees just to access your cash (which would you rather have, right?)

 Figuring out which debit card is going to be the most affordable probably isn't on your radar but it should be.
 Good thing I did the research for you!

 After much research, if you want the most affordable option here are the ONLY three you should be using: